Part A. STANDARDS RELATING TO SELECTION OF PROSPECTIVE JURORS.

 North Dakota Statute: Chapter 27-09.1, N.D.C.C.

-Committee Note: Adoption of this This standard as a court rule will place places the responsibility for monitoring the jury selection system with the State Court Administrator's Office.
+Note: This standard places the responsibility for monitoring the jury selection system with the State Court Administrator's Office.
 Periodic review of jury utilization is important to determine if source lists, selection methods, and utilization procedures are working to provide a representative pool of jurors.

 Standard 13: JUROR USE